Network sovereignty: China

-Cyber sovereignty, known in Mandarin as 网络主权, has been a mainstay of Chinese Internet policy in recent years, and the international promotion of cybersovereignty forms an integral part of Chinese foreign policy, although it remains ill-defined within Chinese discourse.
+Cyber sovereignty has been a mainstay of Chinese Internet policy in recent years, and the international promotion of cybersovereignty forms an integral part of Chinese foreign policy, although it remains ill-defined within Chinese discourse.
 Generally, China advocates for internet sovereignty and tends to prioritize cybersecurity.
+Its view of cyber sovereignty as an extension of national sovereignty resonates positively with many other Global South countries.

 The Great Firewall is the combination of legislative actions and technologies enforced by the People's Republic of China to regulate the Internet domestically.
 Its role in internet censorship in China is to block access to selected foreign websites and to slow down cross-border internet traffic.
 The effect includes: limiting access to foreign information sources, blocking foreign internet tools (e.g. Google Search, Facebook, Twitter, Wikipedia, and others) and mobile apps, and requiring foreign companies to adapt to domestic regulations.

 Chinese policymakers became increasingly concerned about the risk of foreign surveillance, foreign data collection, and cyberattacks following the 2010s global surveillance disclosures by Edward Snowden, which demonstrated extensive United States intelligence activities in China.
 As part of its response, the Chinese Communist Party in 2014 formed the Cybersecurity and Information Leading Group and the National People's Congress passed the 2017 Cyber Security Law.
 The Cybersecurity Law contains stringent data localization requirements.

 China's 2021 Data Security Law formed part of the country's response to the United States CLOUD Act.
 The Data Security Law creates a data classification framework based on national security principles and avoiding the extraterritorial reach of the CLOUD Act or similar foreign laws.
 It protects core data with data localization requirements, and broadly defines core data to include data related to national and economic security, citizens' welfare, significant public interests, and important data.
 The Data Security Law mandates that data transfer to foreign law enforcement or judicial agencies requires official approval.
 It also empowers the Chinese government to conduct national security audits over firms operating in China which gather user data.

 The 2021 Personal Information Protection Law, like the Data Security Law, includes a provision meant to counter the extraterritorial reach of the CLOUD Act or similar foreign laws.

 In 2022, the Cyberspace Administration of China issued measures and guidelines on security assessments for cross-border data transfers as part of an effort to institutionalize data transfer review mechanisms.

 Writing in 2024, academic Pang Laikwan concludes that China likely has strongest cyber sovereignty in the world.